HenryJS/cloudprep/README.md

   security groups.
 It's currently hard to work out the difference between customer-managed and aws-managed rgoups at the point of contact.
 I need a backchannel mechanism, which is doable but Complex.

+* **VpcGatewayAttachment**: at present, this applies only to InternetGateways.
+VpnGateways are "coming soon".

 ## Usage